Yvonne Cherrie

 Yvonne Cherrie (also known as Monalisa, born August 19, 1981) is a Tanzanian actress.
 In 2010 she won Zanzibar International Film Festival for the 'Best Actress' award.
 She was also nominated for 2011 Nigeria Entertainment Awards for Pan African Actress Of The Year.
-She is cited as the one of the best actresses and pioneers in the movie industry of Tanzania.
+She is cited as one of the best actresses and pioneers in the movie industry of Tanzania.
 She is also the founder of Act With Monalisa foundation which focus on to mentor and support young Tanzanian women with acting career guidance and a platform to showcase their talents and Director of African Women Arts and Film Festival (AWAFFEST).

 Early life and education

-Cherrie was born on August 19, 1981 at Muhimbili, the national hospital of Tanzania.
-Her mother, Suzan Lewis, is also an actress.
+Cherrie was born on August 19, 1981, at Muhimbili, the national hospital of Tanzania.
+Her mother, Susan Lewis (Natasha Mamvi), is also an actress.

 She had her early education at Luanda, Angola where her father was working; she later returned to Tanzania and started her primary education at Muungano Primary School in Temeke, Dar Es Salaam and she had secondary education at Zanaki Girls High School before heading to Tanzania Public Service College where she studied secretarial studies.

 In 2002 she joined British Council Tanzania for Pre Advance level to study English language course, and after that she joined Wilnag Media Training College in Nairobi where she graduated with a diploma in mass communication.